-- Provide direct support to the VCUSD, local FQHCs, and other community partners to meet the shared goals of eliminating health disparities, reducing community violence and supporting culturally mindful, integrated approaches to community health.
+- Provide direct support to local FQHCs and other community partners to meet the shared goals of eliminating health disparities, reducing community violence and supporting culturally mindful, integrated approaches to community health.

-- Support local and regional Community Benefits by assisting in implementation and oversight of community based strategies to address identified Kaiser Permanente Napa-Solano Community Health Priorities.
+- Support local and regional Community Benefits by assisting in implementation and oversight of community based strategies to address identified community health needs.

 - Instruct, supervise and precept KPNSFM residents and medical students training in community based and international health sites.

 - Support the residency’s program travel to established and potential global health training sites with priority given to international training sites that reflect the local demographics of Napa and Solano counties.
-Each fellow will serve as a member of the Kaiser Permanente Napa-Solano Community Benefits Committee and KP GH Advisory Board.
+Each fellow will serve as a member of the Kaiser Permanente Napa-Solano Community Benefits Committee.